BSOD-Master/Pythagorean-Theorem-Solver/README.md

 2. [Installation](#installation)

 ## About
 I made this application to help me and other people with their math problems.
-Thats basically it.
 I hope you guys find it useful!
+I am also quite new to C. I know the basics, but I can't find any useful 3rd party libraries, like for modifying the Windows Registry.

 ## Installation
 1. Downlaod the source files into a directory